Halloween Pumpkin Carving: Skull Jack O' Lantern

-Decorate for Halloween by learning how to carve a tiki pumpkin.
+Decorate for Halloween by learning how to carve a pumpkin shaped like a skull.

 The large pumpkin should be at least 3 times bigger than the small pumpkin.